microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Two-Phase-Cache-Lookup.md

 - Process the build graph to compute `WF1`.
 (This is always deterministic so it gets the same answer on the same input.)
 - Look up all known pathsets for `WF1`
   - Find `PS1`
-- Determine whether that pathset matches the current known inputs (e.g. does `proteins\grnd_beef.h` exist in the current build)
+- Determine whether that pathset matches the current known inputs (e.g. does `proteins/grnd_beef.h` exist in the current build)
   - In this case, it still does exist, so the pathset is a match
 - Look up strong fingerprints based on the hashes of `WF1` and the matching pathset `PS1`
   - Match `SF1` because `proteins/grnd_beef.h#1` is still the version of that header file in this build